 With a template and the advice offered above, your startup should be in good shape when it comes to creating a cash flow statement.
 For more advice on starting a business, check out the other articles in the Startup Series.

-About us: Factor Finders is a leading provider of receivables factoring services to small business owners.
+Factor Finders is a leading provider of receivables factoring services to small business owners.
 Many business owners use factoring to maintain a stable cash flow during periods of growth.